CSIS-iLab/on-the-radar/README.md

 The website for the On the Radar study by the CSIS Project on Nuclear Issues (PONI) program.
 It is built on the [CSIS Jekyll Starter](https://github.com/CSIS-iLab/csis-jekyll-starter) that utilizes gulp, Sass, Autoprefixer, PostCSS, Webpack, imagemin, and Browsersync to speed-up development.

+## This site is archived

+This site has been archived.
+To unarchive the site, you will need to unarchive it on GitHub and remove the text from the homepage.

+## Forestry to Tina Migration

+This site was built using Forestry as the CMS.
+However, Forestry was sunsetted in April 2023, so it will need to be migrated to TinaCMS or another CMS if the program wishes to actively use the site again.
+This process was started in April 2023, but the decision to archive the site was made before the site was migrated.
+To see the progress of the migration, you can view the `tina-migration` branch.

 ## Table of Contents

 - [Quick-Start Instructions](#quick-start-instructions)